choudharyvikash20/temp/README.md

    All the plots (PCA and T-SNE and present in the notebook of every subtasks )
 ```
+This task is also submited on G-drive https://drive.google.com/drive/folders/1SKoeN7PLtiFRbVTRUNdGbKEtpcsIjX_-?usp=sharing so large size models is submit of G-drive

 > ##  Word2Vec CBOW(Continuous Bag of words):
 ```
 This method takes the context of each word as the input and tries to predict the word corresponding to the context.